A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: The Kapustin--Witten twists and localization

 In rewriting the sum in the second equation, we assume that there are only finitely many solutions and denote by $a_n$ the number of solutions with $P=n$.
 Since the presence of a 't Hooft operator along a knot $K \subset \del W^4$ is encoded in the boundary conditions, it affects the coefficients $a_n$.

-To conclude this section, we cite a further key result of \cite{Witten2010, Witten2011}, which states that the action of SYM theory on $W^4 = S^3 \times \R^+$ is equivalent to
+To conclude this section, we cite a further key result of~\cite{Witten2010, Witten2011}, which states that the action of SYM theory on $W^4 = S^3 \times \R^+$ is equivalent to

 where $\psi$ and $\omega$ are determined by $\theta_\mathrm{YM}$ -- or, depending on preference, the choice of preserved supersymmetry.
-As was the case for the instanton number $P$, the definition of the Chern-Simons functional in that equation needs a bit of care, see \cite{Witten2010, Witten2011, Witten2011a}.
+As was the case for the instanton number $P$, the definition of the Chern--Simons functional in that equation needs a bit of care, see~\cite{Witten2010, Witten2011, Witten2011a}.

-The twisted partition function is independent of $Q$-exact operators, so topologically twisted SYM theory on $W^4=S^3\times \R^+$ together with a 't Hooft operator along $K\subset \del W^4$ is equivalent to Chern-Simons theory, which famously calculates the Jones polynomial of $K$ \cite{Witten1989}:
+The twisted partition function is independent of $Q$-exact operators, so topologically twisted SYM theory on $W^4=S^3\times \R^+$ together with a 't Hooft operator along $K\subset \del W^4$ is equivalent to Chern--Simons theory, which famously calculates the Jones polynomial of $K$~\cite{Witten1989}:

-\section{Hilbert Space of BPS States in Five Dimensions}
+\section{Hilbert space of BPS states in five dimensions}

-The Jones polynomial admits a categorification known as Khovanov homology \cite{Khovanov1999}.
-Categorification involves replacing a classical mathematical object with a richer, more structured object "one step up" in category theory.
+The Jones polynomial admits a categorification known as Khovanov homology~\cite{Khovanov1999}.
+Categorification involves replacing a classical mathematical object with a richer, more structured object ``one step up'' in category theory.
 The new object usually captures more information and often allows for more powerful tools and insights.

-In the case of Khovanov homology and the Jones polynomial, categorification replaces a polynomial invariant of knots and links with a homological invariant that assigns to each knot or link $K$ a bigraded vector space $Kh(K) = \bigoplus_{i,j} Kh^{i,j}(K)$.
+In the case of Khovanov homology and the Jones polynomial, categorification replaces a~polynomial invariant of knots and links with a homological invariant that assigns to each knot or link $K$ a~bigraded vector space $\mathrm{Kh}(K) = \bigoplus_{i,j} \mathrm{Kh}^{i,j}(K)$.
 The Jones polynomial is obtained from Khovanov homology as the Euler characteristic of the graded vector space

 A similar phenomenon exists in supersymmetric quantum field theories when the localization procedure reduces the path integral to a sum over supersymmetric vacua.
 In such situations the partition function can often be expressed as a trace over the Hilbert space of BPS states in one dimension higher.